2018-2019 By The Numbers

 Music Learning Hours

-Intonation Band Members learn to play ALL of the rock band instruments under the guidance of talented teaching artists.
+Intonation students learn to play a variety of instruments and producer their own music through digital music production under the guidance of talented teaching artists.
 As they move through our innovative curriculum which is aligned with national and state music learning standards, students learn skills and concepts which lay a foundation for lifelong music exploration.
-Last school year 94% of students assessed gained basic proficiency on not just 1 but all of the rock band instruments.
+Last school year overall, students averaged 30% growth in music skills, and students with the highest music learning hours averaged 50% growth in music skills.

 Beyond music skills, our highest goal for students is to take part in a personal and team approach to practice, setting goals, and problem-solving, so that over time they build the confidence to seek out new experiences and take ownership of their direction.

 - HENDRICKS PILOT PROGRAM SKILL GROWTH 100% 100%